 Fees for Recovering Domains in Redemption Grace Period (RGP) Audit

-ICANN Compliance recently completed an audit of all registrar websites to establish if they were compliant with the Expired Domain Deletion Policy as it relates to fees charged to registered name holders for recovering domain names that have entered the Redemption Grace Period (RGP) (please refer to section 3.7.5.6 of the EDDP).
+ICANN Compliance recently completed an audit of all accredited registrar websites to establish if they were compliant with the Expired Domain Deletion Policy as it relates to fees charged to registered name holders for recovering domain names that have entered the Redemption Grace Period (RGP) (please refer to section 3.7.5.6 of the EDDP).
 A large number or registrars- close to 500 of them- posted information on their websites in relation to recovering domain names that are in RGP which either did not mention fees or mentioned them but did not specify any amount (e.g., “fees will apply”).
 The EDDP requires registrars to post on their website the actual fees charged to registered name holders for recovering domain names that are in RGP.
 As a result, the ICANN Compliance Team has posted an advisory to clarify this requirement.
 In June 2010, ICANN will perform an audit of deficient registrars and take enforcement action where necessary

 Deliberations of the Working Group